 Shingle is a versatile product that can be used as driveway gravel.
 In lighter shades, pea shingle can add a contemporary twist to a driveway and in darker shades, shingle can look more natural and rustic.

-Or why not mix it up?
-Using different colours and textures can create a truly unique look and maybe even make you the envy of your neighbours!
+Or why not mix it up and use both?
+Using different colours and textures can create a truly unique and individual look.

-The first thing to bear in mind is that gravel does not work well on sloping driveways as it needs regular top-up resurfacing and can be difficult to keep in place.
-Therefore it is not advisable to use this method on a driveway with any gradient.
+• Bear in mind that gravel does not work well on sloping driveways as it needs regular top-up resurfacing and will drift over time.
+So choose a different method on a driveway with any gradient.

-Gravel driveways will also need annual maintenance to keep them looking great.
-Make sure to clear weeds and sweep escaped gravel back on the the drive.
-The gravel on the surface also needs to be worked in order to get adequate drainage away from the house.
+• Gravel driveways need annual maintenance to keep them looking good.
+Make sure you clear weeds and sweep any escaped gravel back on the the drive.